USAJOBS/openopps-help/what-is-new/index.md

 *	Fixed the layout of the USAJOBS logo in the internship emails.

-## Changes made January 11, 2019
-We made the following changes:

-### Enhancements

-* Added the ability to create and manage communities—a community is a group of users who share a common goal or interest.
-  * Opportunity creators can post opportunities to a specific community.
-  * Added a community administrator role--community administrators will get an email when there are opportunities ready for them to review and approve.
-  * Community administrators can add members to a community—members will get an email when they’re added to a community.
-* Added a step to the Create an opportunity process to select a target audience—you can post an opportunity to a specific audience (community, agency, all Federal Employees, etc.)
-* Imported data from USAJOBS to standardize our information.
-* Made some back-end changes to support future search improvements.

-### Bug fixes
-We fixed:

-* Navigation disappearing on some pages.
-* An incorrect link in the "draft opportunity created" email.

 ## Changes made November 16, 2018
 We made the following changes: